- Commencement Rehearsal - Wednesday, May 10, 2017

 The processional will begin with the graduates followed by the faculty.
 Dignitaries and College officials will process last.
 The recessional will begin in reverse order of the processional.
 The last to enter will leave first.
 Please ask your guests not to break the recessional lines until all graduates have left the seating area under the tent.

-Emmanuel Campus Safety personnel and state police will be on-hand to assist with safety at Commencement.
+Safety and security is Emmanuel College's highest priority.
+Campus Safety personnel and state police will be on-hand at Commencement.
 We ask that you and your guests not bring oversized bags of any kind to the ceremony and not to leave any belongings unattended while on campus.
-Thank you in advance for your understanding and cooperation with these increased security measures.
+Thank you in advance for your understanding and cooperation with these security measures.

 Each graduate will receive four (4) tickets for seating under the Commencement Tent.
 Each ticket admits one person, and tickets must be presented for entrance to the Commencement Tent.
 Seating cannot be guaranteed for arrival after 11:00 a.m. and seats may not be held.
 Weather-permitting, limited seating will also be available outside of the tent for non-ticket holders.